-NEW YORK (WCBS 880) — Protests popped up all across the New York City for the eighth day of demonstrations on Thursday as thousands gathered for a memorial service in Brooklyn to honor the memory of George Floyd, whose death in Minneapolis police custody sparked nationwide protests and riots.
+NEW YORK (WCBS 880) — Protests popped up all across the city for the eighth day of demonstrations on Thursday as thousands gathered for a memorial service in Brooklyn to honor the memory of George Floyd, whose death in Minneapolis police custody sparked nationwide protests and riots.

-The crowd chanted Floyd's name and then cheered when his brother, Terrence, who lives in Brooklyn, came to the microphone.
+The crowd in Brooklyn chanted Floyd's name and then cheered when his brother, Terrence, who lives in the borough, came to the microphone.

 The massive crowd chanted "You are not alone." before an emotional Terrence Floyd, wearing a mask and a T-shirt bearing his brother's likeness, thanked them for their love and support.

 "I thank God for you all showing love to my brother,'' Terrence Floyd said.
 "I'm just thankful, I hear about the memorials going on in Minnesota, I got a call from a friend, he's in Australia, he said there's a movement going on over there.
 I hear it going on all over the world."

 He said he's proud of the protests that have spread across the nation, but not the destruction that has followed peaceful daytime demonstrations.

 "My brother wasn't about that," he said.
 "The Floyds are a God-fearing family.''

 "Power to the people, all of us," he said.